awsdocs/aws-doc-sdk-examples/resources/cdk/photo_asset_manager/README.md

 - API Gateway routing for lambda functions
 - Roles and policies allowing appropriate access to these resources

-### Prerequisites
+---

+Requirements:

 - git
 - npm (node.js)
-- python 3.x
 - docker
 - AWS access key & secret for AWS user with permissions to create resources listed above
   - https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config

 ---

-First, you will need to install the AWS CDK:
+First, you will need to install the dependencies in this project:

 ```
-$ npm install -g aws-cdk
+npm install
 ```

 You can check the toolkit version with this command: